Chapter: Allocation

 System functioning as designed.

 The model did not weigh sentiment.
+It weighed basin survival.

 The eastern sector’s soil moisture index had dipped below sustainability threshold three weeks earlier.
 The reroute would have preserved a cluster of twenty-seven farms for one more season.
+It would have increased long-term aquifer collapse probability by less than a percentage point.

 Less than one percentage point was enough.